vihemy/full-stack-open/part2/README.md

-# Solutions to Exercises from Part 2 - Introduction to React
+# Solutions to Exercises from Part 2 -  Communicating with server

 This folder contains solutions for exercises 2.1 to 2.20 from part 2 of the course.